Carreau/phd-dissertation/parts/roleofactin.rst

     ref to review

-The amount of freedom in movement between the two filaments is dependant of the used cross-linker.
+The amount of freedom in movement between the two filaments is dependant of the cross-linker used .
 For example , α-actinin will allow rotation of the two filament at their anchoring point whereas cross-linker like fascine will prefer a parallel conformation of the filament and favor the formation of actin bundles.